phalcon/cphalcon/README.md

 sudo ./install
 ```

-Add extension to your php.ini
+Add the extension to your php.ini

 ```bash
 extension=phalcon.so